The history of some dishes

-Flacatoune: most popular of all ancient drinks was “la bagosse".
-The years of the prohibition in the United States stimulated the production and the distribution of this illegal water-of-life.
-The peasants would put their potatoes in a barrel; fermented, passed to the still and there you have a dozen litres of “Bagosse”.
-Aromatized of a wine sweetened type of Porto, bottled in a “flacon” probably by the women, it becomes the base of "La Flacatoune".
+The most popular of all the old drinks was "bagosse".
+The years of prohibition in the United States stimulated the production and distribution of this illegal brandy.
+Farmers would put their potatoes in a barrel, ferment, run through the still and voila, its dozen liters of "bagosse".
+Flavored with a sweet Port-like wine, bottled in a ¨flacon¨ probably by the women, it became the basis of "La Flacatoune".

-Ployes and “cretons” (pork pate): A meal for the poor; how to calm the appetites of the hungry men who returned from the work fields? – It was the hour of the PLOYE!
-This pancake made from whole wheat and buckwheat flour which rather has an odd name, comes from the fact that ployes would “plug” quickly a stomach.
-Formerly, one would generally make it starting yeast that was preserved from one meal to the other.
-Made on the wood stove, it was used especially as substitute for the bread.
-True a “ploye” should not be turned during cooking.
-Meal of the poor before becoming that of the tourists, the stock of “ployes” had formerly, the place of honor on the table of the large families.
-Accompanied by “cretons” (pork pate) molasses, maple syrup or quite simply of homemade butter ... what a delight!
+This pancake made of wheat and buckwheat flour whose rather strange name, it is said, comes from the fact that ployes "plogent" quickly a stomach (plug).
+In the past, it was generally made from yeast that was kept from one meal to the next.
+Made on the wood stove, it was mainly used as a substitute for bread.
+A real "ploye" does not need to be turned during cooking.
+A dish for the poor before it became a dish for tourists, the "pile de ployes" used to have pride of place on the table of large families.
+Accompanied by fresh greaves, maple syrup, molasses or simply country butter ... what a delight!

-Homemade bread and butter: which other explanation can one give that this homemade bread was made daily by the women and was accompanied by homemade butter of which you will be likely to taste this evening.
+Woman's bread and country butter: What other explanation can be given than that this home-made bread was made daily by the "woman" of the house and accompanied by country butter which you will have the chance to taste tonight.

-Molasses cookies: no festive meal was complete without the molasses cookies.
-The molasses cookies, which one was eaten at the end of the meal as a treat, were always accompanied by a good cup of tea.
-In ordinary time, a treat would be a bread section with bacon and molasses.
+No holiday meal was complete without "molasses cakes".
+The molasses cakes that were served at the end of the meal as a sweet were always accompanied by a good bowl of tea.
+In ordinary times, the sweet was a slice of bread with bacon and molasses.